Sailing the Italian Adriatic coast: Complete guide

 Navigation in the Venice lagoon is strictly regulated to preserve the fragile balance of this unique ecosystem and to ensure everyone's safety.
 Gondolas, traditional flat-bottomed boats and some small motorboats are generally permitted.
 Large yachts and cruise ships are not allowed to enter the historic canals.

 For yachtsmen, there are several marinas and marinas around Venice, including Chioggia, Mestre or Punta della Dogana.
 These ports offer mooring, refuelling and maintenance services.
-It's important to book your place in advance, especially in high season.
+It's important to reserve your place in advance, especially in high season.

 Site internet : Ports de Venise